paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-005-wire-or-radio-communication.md

   (B) any such system will automatically release the called party’s line within 5 seconds of the time notification is transmitted to the system that the called party has hung up, to allow the called party’s line to be used to make or receive other calls.

-**(e) Prohibition on provision of inaccurate caller identification information**
+**(e) Prohibition on provision of misleading or inaccurate caller identification information**

-(1) **In general** — It shall be unlawful for any person within the United States, in connection with any telecommunications service or IP-enabled voice service, to cause any caller identification service to knowingly transmit misleading or inaccurate caller identification information with the intent to defraud, cause harm, or wrongfully obtain anything of value, unless such transmission is exempted pursuant to paragraph (3)(B).
+(1) **In general** — It shall be unlawful for any person within the United States, or any person outside the United States if the recipient is within the United States, in connection with any voice service or text messaging service, to cause any caller identification service to knowingly transmit misleading or inaccurate caller identification information with the intent to defraud, cause harm, or wrongfully obtain anything of value, unless such transmission is exempted pursuant to paragraph (3)(B).

 (2) **Protection for blocking caller identification information** — Nothing in this subsection may be construed to prevent or restrict any person from blocking the capability of any caller identification service to transmit caller identification information.

 (3) **Regulations**

-  (A) *In general* — Not later than 6 months after December 22, 2010, the Commission shall prescribe regulations to implement this subsection.
+  (A) *In general* — The Commission shall prescribe regulations to implement this subsection.

   (B) *Content of regulations*